Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Related Works

-When we use the $B_t$ considered by those works in \eqref{eq:quadratic}, the major difference is that we do not take a pre-specified safe step size.
-Instead, we dynamically find a possibly larger step size that still guarantees function decrease.
+When we use the $B_t$ considered by those works in \eqref{eq:quadratic}, the major algorithmic difference is that we do not take a pre-specified safe step size.
+Instead, we dynamically find a possibly larger step size that, according to \eqref{eq:improved0}, can provide more function decrease than directly applying the lower bound in Lemma~\ref{lemma:improvedline}.
 We can see that the choice of $a = 1$ in \eqref{eq:B} gives too conservative the step size, while the choice of $a=K$ might make the quadratic approximation in \eqref{eq:quadratic} deviate from the real Hessian too far.
-In particular, assuming $\nabla^2 g \equiv I$, the case of $a=1$ makes the Frobenius norm of the difference between $\nabla^2 G^*$ and $B_t$ the smallest, while other choices increase this value.
+In particular, assuming $\nabla^2 g \equiv I / \sigma$, the case of $a=1$ makes the Frobenius norm of the difference between $\nabla^2 G^*$ and $B_t$ the smallest, while other choices increase this value.
 This suggests that using $a=1$ should be the best approximation one can get, but even directly using $\nabla^2 G^*$ might not guarantee decrease of the objective value.
 Our method thus provides a way to deal with this problem by adding a low-cost line search step.
-Moreover, by adding an assumption that holds true for most ERM losses (see discussion in the next section), we are able to show linear convergence of a broader class of problems.
+Moreover, by adding Assumption~\ref{assum:dualstrong2} that holds true for most ERM losses (see discussion in the next section), we are able to show linear convergence for a broader class of problems.